guneltugberk/IFPmin/README.md

 ifp.plot_ratio_comparison(output_dir="Simulation")
 ```

-This creates a scatter plot comparing the initial vs. final volumes, saved as **`ratio.png`** (or a similarly named file such as `Ratio_Plot_with_Dolomite.pdf` depending on your settings).
+This creates a scatter plot comparing the initial vs. final volumes, saved as **`ratio.png`**.
 An example figure might look like this:

 ![Ratio Plot](ratio.png)